-Women (and some men) put in a great deal of work and effort to constantly show their beautiful visages and bodies to the world.
+Many women (and some men) put in a great deal of work and effort to constantly show their beautiful visages and bodies to the world.

-Seeing the behind the scenes process of becoming so beautiful — for men — is a terror right up there with running into your average masked slasher killer.
+Seeing the behind-the-scenes process of becoming so beautiful — for men — is a terror right up there with running into your average masked slasher killer.

 - Painful: Tweezing, threading, sugaring, waxing, razoring, shaving.
 Piercing of the ears (and other body parts).